dwighthouse/unofficial-talonvoice-docs/docs/Rules.md

 ## Combining Structural Items

 Structural Items can be combined and nested where it makes sense.
-Here are several examples.
+Here are a few examples.

 * `(upper | title | string)+ [<dgndictation>]` - Recognizes any combination and quantity of "upper", "title", and "string" followed by (ANY_NUMBER_OF_WORDS)
 * `(op | is) greater [than]` - Recognizes "op greater", "is greater", "op greater than", and "is greater than"